What is Seat-based Pricing?

 |---|---|---|

-This will feel messy for a few years just like AWS billing did in 2008.
-Complex, unpredictable, but far more aligned with where value actually comes from.
-The early versions will involve tokens, credits, hybrid models, and caps.
-Over time, this converges toward work-per-unit and eventually outcomes: software bills for what it delivers, not who touches it.
+This will feel messy for a few years, much like AWS billing did in 2008.
+Complex and unpredictable, but far more aligned with where value actually comes from.
+The early versions involve tokens, credits, hybrid models, and caps.
+Over time, the market converges toward work-per-unit and eventually outcomes: software bills for what it delivers, not who touches it.

 The new denominator